Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

-# Authentication Events Trigger for Azure Functions
+# Authentication Events Trigger for Azure Functions client library for .NET

 Authentication Event Trigger for Azure Functions handles all the backend processing, (e.g. token/json schema validation) for incoming Http requests for Authentication events.
 And provides the developer with a strongly typed, versioned object model to work with, meaning the developer need not have any prior knowledge of the request and response json payloads.

-## Features

 This project framework provides the following features: